bytewax/bytewax/docs/tutorials/search-logs/index.md

 :linenos:
 ```

+All of Bytewax's operators are in the {py:obj}`bytewax.operators` module, which we've imported here by a shorter name, `op`.
+We are using the {py:obj}`~bytewax.operators.map` operator - it takes each event from the input and applies the `user_event` function.
+This function is transforming each event into a format suitable for grouping by user (key-value pairs where the key is the user ID).

 2. The `calculate_ctr` function will calculate the Click-Through Rate (CTR) for each search session based on the click activity in the session.

 ```{literalinclude} dataflow.py